wso2-attic/ballerina-integrator/README.md

 ```
-Next, you need to implement the `order_delivery_service.bal` to act as the message replier.
+Next, implement the `order_delivery_service.bal` to act as the message replier.
 Take a look at the sample code below to understand how to implement the service.

 #### order_delivery_service.bal